Blue Apatite at a Glance

 Is Blue Apatite a rare stone and where does it come from?+

-Blue Apatite is moderately common but gem-quality vivid blue specimens are less frequently encountered.
-Major deposits are found in Brazil, Mexico, Madagascar, Canada, and Russia.
-The finest electric-blue material often comes from Madagascar and Brazil.
-Despite its striking appearance, Blue Apatite remains relatively affordable because it is not traditionally considered a precious gemstone, though high-grade translucent pieces suitable for jewelry are becoming increasingly sought after by collectors.
+Blue Apatite is fairly common as a mineral, but gem-quality vivid blue pieces are harder to find.
+Major deposits are in Brazil, Mexico, Madagascar, Canada, and Russia.
+The best electric-blue material usually comes from Madagascar and Brazil.
+It is still relatively affordable because it has never been classified as a precious gemstone, though high-grade translucent pieces are getting more expensive as collectors catch on.